Dollar prices rise in Baghdad, steady in Erbil - Shafaq News

 Shafaq News – Baghdad / Erbil

-On Saturday, the exchange rates of the US dollar against the Iraqi dinar edged higher in Baghdad while remaining stable in Erbil markets.
+On Tuesday, the US dollar exchange rates against the Iraqi dinar climbed in Baghdad while remaining stable in Erbil markets.

-According to a survey conducted by Shafaq News Agency, the dollar's rate decreased with the opening of the Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 141,500 dinars per 100 dollars, down from 141,400 dinars on Thursday.
+According to a survey by Shafaq News Agency, the dollar’s exchange rate rose at the opening of Baghdad's central Al-Kifah and Al-Harithiya stock exchanges, settling at 141,100 dinars per 100 dollars.
+Monday's rates were 140,850 dinars per 100 dollars.